EdmundLeex/hyper_iterator/README.md

 HyperIterator is reimplementation of Ruby iterators in Ruby, designed to address performance drawbacks from native implementations, mainly in memory usage.

-The main idea is to reduce objects created during iteration, and remove objects from the array while iterating to speed up garbage collection.
+The main idea is to remove objects from array during iteration.
+In iteration of large array, this would allow garbage collection to happen before the iteration finishes, therefore reduce memory usage.

 ## Installation